Smokehouse

-The smokehouse building is the best-preserved structure at Hughes Estate.
-This secure, stone-built building would have been used for curing and storing meat for the plantation.
-Three arched vents are located on southern wall of the building, with remnants of a stone slab located above the vents inside the smokehouse.
-Six square post holes where the wall meets the roof indicate that at least three wooden beams, likely for hanging meats, ran at ceiling height inside the smokehouse.
-The smokehouse building at Hughes is unique as it contains at least eight carvings of ships on the interior walls.
-We created a 3D model of the smokehouse from photographs taken during the 2021 season.
+This roughly 3 x 3 meter building is the best-preserved structure at Hughes Estate.
+Three arched vents are located on southern wall of the building, and the remnants of a stone slab are located above the vents in the interior of the building.
+Six square post holes where the wall meets the roof indicate that at least three wooden beams, likely for hanging meats, ran at ceiling height inside the structure.
+The building was presumably used for food preparation as evident by the three oven vents.
+It may have been the plantation smokehouse, which is where meat would have been smoked as a method of food preservation during times before refrigeration.
+Smoking and salting were the two methods of food preservation during the era the Hughes Estate was in operation.
+A kitchen has yet to be located on the Hughes Estate site.
+It is possible that this structure, though small, served as the plantation kitchen.
+The building is unique as it contains at least eight carvings of ships on the interior walls.
+We created a 3D model of the structure from photographs taken during the 2021 season.

 Ship drawings have been found in enslaved contexts throughout the Americas.
 Scholars have argued the ship imagery belongs to African diasporic religious symbolism (Lindner 2016), and others as testament to surviving of the middle passage (Singleton and Torres de Souza 2009).The ship etchings described by Lindner were found on a fireplace, also a context that involved smoke.